EphraimAsad/EphraimAsad/README.md

 Designed to be **transparent, auditable, and extensible**, with explicit handling of uncertainty rather than forced predictions.

-➡️ Live demo available via Hugging Face Spaces
+➡️ Live demo available via https://huggingface.co/spaces/EphAsad/BactAID-Demo
-➡️ Full architecture and training workflow documented in the repository
+- Full architecture and training workflow documented in the repository

 ### Tech Stack
 - Python, Pandas, NumPy